databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/20-query-syntax/top.md

 (10, 'Ava', 96);

--- Return the top 3 students based on their scores in descending order -- Equivalent to: SELECT * FROM Students ORDER BY Score DESC LIMIT 3;
-SELECT TOP 3 * FROM Students ORDER BY Score DESC;
+-- Return the top 3 students based on their scores in descending order SELECT TOP 3 * FROM Students ORDER BY Score DESC;

 ┌──────────────────────────────────────────────────────┐